Luca-Umekubo/Product-Design/README.md

 - when a player has a ball, they can either quick throw, a throw with less speed, or go into an aiming state described below.
 - when a player has a ball, they can go into an aiming state either from the ground or mid jump. if in the air, pause in the air where they are, hovering, if on the ground, movement speed reduced. this aiming state gives a chace for the players on the other side to anticipate the throw and try to dodge it. the player throwing can pump fake to try and draw out a dodge and the player dodging has a dodge left right, duck or jump on a cooldown, so they have to anticipate a throw vs a pump fake.
 - after balls are thrown, they dont fly/fall off the arena/platform like players could, instead kept in by an invisible wall that only affects the balls
-- players can catch incoming balls but it requires a high skill quicktime event
+- players can catch incoming balls but it requires a high skill quicktime event that grants the 'catch' passive or stuns them.
+The quicktime is a randomly strewn set of targets to click, the lower the player's catching skill, the greater the range of targets.
+If someone fails to catch the ball, they will be stunned for .5 seconds (enough to be hit by ball).
+If the player suceeds, they gain the 'catch' skill for the next .5 seconds, to catch a ball they must get hit by the ball while their crosshair is looking at it.
+Even with the 'catch' skill activated, if a player is hit with their crosshair off the ball, they will be out
-- if a player on your team gets hit by a ball or blocks an incoming ball with their own, it will fly in a random direction and you can catch it to keep the hit player in and the thrown player to lose a life. catching a ball also gives one life back to an out player or the lowest health player on the team.
+- if a player on your team gets hit by a ball or blocks an incoming ball with their own, it will fly in a random direction and slow down, you can catch it with the standard skill to keep the hit player in and the thrown player to lose a life. catching a ball also gives one life back to an out player or the lowest health player on the team.
 - at a random time around halfway through the game, a powerup will spawn on the centerline and if a player hits it with a ball or touches it physically, it will activate for the team.
 - teams/players also cannot horde balls, and they will go to the other team if held too long
 - dodgeballs also have a bit of knockback, so they can push an enemy off the stage
+- ball trail skins, default one changes color based on ball speed

 ## interface